 Pre-op: All eligible patients must be sent to the CODE team at least seven days prior to the survey due date (which in most cases is the same day as the procedure), have complete and accurate contact information, and did not decline to take the survey.

 Post-op: All eligible patients must have completed a pre-op survey, have complete and accurate contact information, and did not decline to take the survey.
-All patients who take a pre-op survey are eligible for each post-op interval. (ie: They are eligible for 1-year survey even if they didn’t complete the 3-month.)
+All patients who take a pre-op survey are eligible for each post-op interval. (ie: They are eligible for 1-year survey even if 3-month survey was not completed.)